christian-fuss/rocket/packages/web-menu/README.md

 Where you want to place a menu put `<web-menu type="header"></web-menu>`.
 When you run `npx web-menu` it will insert the menu into this tag.

-## Usage as a @web/dev-server users

-Run it in parallel?

-## Usage as an eleventy user

-Run it in parallel?

-## Usage as as ???

-- astro
-- next.js
-- hugo
-- gatsby
-- jenkyll
-- nuxt
-- hexo
-- docusaurus

 ## Configuration file

 You can put configurations at